 All data access to and from a client application occurs through REpresentational State Transfer (REST) calls.

-The Oracle Visual Builder user interface provides access to two basic kinds of data:
+The Visual Builder user interface provides access to two basic kinds of data:

-Custom business objects internal to Oracle Visual Builder, which you can create yourself and use in applications
+- Business objects in Visual Builder, which you can create yourself and use in applications

 When you create a service connection, you can obtain REST APIs in one of the following ways:

-Provide a service specification document in Swagger or Oracle Application Developer Framework (ADF) Describe format
+- Provide a service specification document in OpenAPI/Swagger or Oracle Application Developer Framework (ADF) Describe format

 Each of these mechanisms generates REST APIs for you to use.
-You can specify request and response payload structures in JSON format, and you can provide a subset of query parameters to expose to the Oracle Visual Builder user interface.
+You can specify request and response payload structures in JSON format, and you can provide a subset of query parameters to expose to the Visual Builder user interface.
 Parameters can have a type (but are assumed to be primitives).
+You can also use the provided REST helper utility to call REST endpoints.

 You can create variables and action chains to call REST endpoints from your applications, retrieving and sending data to and from the endpoints.
 Typically, the type of the variable matches the structure of the REST payload.
 You have the option of defining your own type that more closely matches your use case, and then mapping from the REST payload to a variable instance that uses that type.
 For example, for advanced cases, you could define a variable type that matches your own page design, and then map one or more REST payloads to that type.
 To send that data back to a service or services, you would again map the data of that variable to the REST payloads.